Soviet war crimes: Japan

-The Soviet Army committed crimes against the Japanese civilian populations and surrendered military personnel in the closing stages of World War II during the assaults on Sakhalin and Kuril Islands.

-On 10 August 1945, Soviet forces carried out fierce naval bombardment and artillery strikes against civilians awaiting evacuation as well as Japanese installations in Maoka.
-Nearly 1,000 civilians were killed by the invading forces.
+On 20 August 1945, Soviet forces carried out fierce naval bombardment and artillery strikes against Japanese defences in Maoka.
+Nearly 1,000 civilians awaiting evacuation were killed by the invading forces.

-After the 15 August 1945 Gyokuon broadcast, telephone operators at the Maoka Post Office were on duty without having been evacuated.
-On 20 August, Soviet troops landed in Maoka and 10 of the 12 female telephone operators on duty in fear of war crimes committed by Soviet troops, attempted suicide in the station, nine of which were killed.
-Apart from the telephone operator who committed suicide, other station employees who remained behind and those who were not on duty that day were killed by grenades and gunfire from Soviet soldiers, bringing the total number of those killed at the Maoka station to 19.

 During the evacuation of the Kuriles and Karafuto, civilian convoys were attacked by Soviet submarines in the Aniva Gulf.
 Soviet Leninets-class submarine L-12 and L-19 sank two Japanese refugee transport ships Ogasawara Maru and Taito Maru while also damaging No.2 Shinko Maru on 22 August, 7 days after Hirohito had announced Japan's unconditional surrender.
 Over 2,400 civilians were killed.